 Plus, with only 4 simple ingredients (plus salt and pepper) you will not find an easier breakfast bake recipe.

-I have found that my biscuit and gravy bake is also a terrific choice to serve overnight guests.
+Like my overnight blueberry French toast casserole, I have found that my biscuit and gravy bake is also a terrific choice to serve overnight guests.
 With 12 servings, it is more than enough to feed a hungry crowd.

 If you have out-of-town guests for the holidays this biscuits and gravy breakfast casserole a great choice as well.
 We have enjoyed it on many a Christmas morning.